peekpt/IoT-Button/README.md

 # IoT-Button
-This is an ESP8266 Configurable Internet of Things button via Wi-Fi to trigger an event at with ifttt.com
+This is an ESP8266 Arduino Configurable Internet of Things button via Wi-Fi to trigger an event at with ifttt.com

 What you need
   - An Esp8266-12E or compatible module with a reset button